 Halla-aho also promised, as expected, that he will seek to adopt a tougher stance on numerous key issues, such as immigration and the European Union.

-“The Finns Party’s active members and supporters widely feel that the current leadership hasn’t drawn enough attention that the issues that have contributed to the party’s success in elections,” he stated.
+“The Finns Party’s active members and supporters widely feel that the current leadership hasn’t drawn enough attention to the issues that have contributed to the party’s success in elections,” he stated.
 “It’s difficult to accept and comprehend statements such as ‘immigration isn’t an important political issue’ or ‘the refugee situation is now under control in Europe’.”

 Members of the Finns Party, he estimated, share the view that Finland cannot become a global welfare office where anyone has the right to walk in and start “claiming benefits and making outrageous demands”.